 At Wenzel Fenton Cabassa, P.A., we know – all too well – how serious it can be when a worker’s career is put at risk over a non-compete issue.
 Our lawyers possess an in-depth understanding of legal strategies that the opposing counsel often employs based on our insights gained from representing employers.
 Our cases are litigated based on that unique point of view.

 If you have been served with papers indicating your violation of a non-compete agreement, then an employee rights attorney can advocate aggressively to defend your rights.
-Give us a call to schedule a consultation and speak with an employment law attorney today.
+Give us a call to schedule a confidential consultation and speak with an employment law attorney today.

-* Free Consultation not available for Employment Contract and Agreement consultations.
+* Free Consultation is generally not available for Employment Contract and Agreement consultations.